mltop10-info/mltop10.info/index.md

 ### Important

-The current version of this work is in draft and is being modified frequently.
+_The current version of this work is in draft and is being modified frequently.
-Please refer to the [project wiki](https://github.com/OWASP/www-project-machine-learning-security-top-10/wiki) for information on how to contribute and release timelines.
+Please refer to the [project wiki](https://github.com/OWASP/www-project-machine-learning-security-top-10/wiki) for information on how to contribute and project release timelines._

 :::